lnqs/knoepfe/README.md

     widget({'type': 'knoepfe.widgets.MicMute'})

 Accepts `device` as optional argument with the name of source the operate with.
-If not set the default source is used.
+If not set, the default source is used.
 This widget shows if the source is muted and toggles the state on pressing it.

 ### OBS Streaming and Recording